cilium/cilium/Documentation/contributing/development/contributing_guide.rst

 only seeing the new changes added since the last time they have reviewed a PR.
 Once all reviews are addressed those commits should be squashed against the commit that introduced those changes.
-This can be accomplished by the usage of ``git rebase -i upstream/main`` and in that windows, move these new commits below the commit that introduced the changes and replace the work ``pick`` with ``fixup``.
+This can be accomplished by the usage of ``git rebase -i upstream/main`` and in that window, move these new commits below the commit that introduced the changes and replace the work ``pick`` with ``fixup``.
 In the following example, commit ``d2cb02265`` will be combined into ``9c62e62d8`` and commit ``146829b59`` will be combined into ``9400fed20``.